4 Shades of Color Reviving Gloss: Results!

-As if adding shine and deep conditioning hair for super softness wasn’t enough, there are seven shades of Color Reviving Hair Gloss that bring out different tones in your hair.
+As if adding shine wasn’t enough, there are seven shades of Color Reviving Hair Gloss that bring out different tones in your hair.
+Color reviving gloss is used to help refresh faded tones, reduce brassiness and add shine.
+Gloss is a semi-permanent hair color and can be used when coloring your hair or between coloring to bring your color back to life.
 We did a little experiment at Madison Reed this week by using four shades of hair gloss on one model to compare the results.
-Check out what happened!

 The starting point levels on each section of hair vary because of a coloring technique called balayage.
 Balayage is a French word meaning “to sweep” or “to paint.”
 This makes for a more freehand application and results in different tones and levels throughout the hair.
 The hair is usually pulled out in sections and painted in a V with it being lighter on the outsides moving to the ends.

-It’s been a very trendy look this year, but difficult to maintain.
-If you have this look, our tests below will tell you how to use our semi-permanent gloss to correct or revive tone in those beautifully painted strands!
+If you have this look, our tests below will tell you how to use our semi-permanent gloss to correct or revive tone in those beautifully painted strands...

 The hair we tested goes from honey blonde to dark brown.
 Level 3 at the root, moving to a level 5.
 You can see levels 8 and 9 within the painted V with streaks of level 5 and 6 throughout.